zhantaochen/phonondos_e3nn/README.md

 - Evaluates phonon DoS and specific heat capacities for around 4,400 crystals on Materials Project.

 `query_mpcifs.ipynb`
-- Download `*.cif` files from the Materials Project.
+- Download `*.cif` files from the Materials Project, with material IDs listed in `data/mp_data.csv`.

 ## Citing